lawrence-jeff/MMHomeDashboard/README.md

 # MMHomeDashboard
-Magic Mirror based home dashboard.
+Magic Mirror based home dashboard with Home Assistant and Alexa control.
 This uses the magic mirror software but is setup as a home dashboard.
 Features
 * Rotating screens (home screen, external camera view screen, countdown timer tied to Alexa)
 * Calendar view